 At the conclusion of your internship, you will receive a Certificate of Completion, which will acknowledge your effort and your contribution to the people of Macedonia.
 You may find this Certificate to be a useful component to your academic or work resumes.

-Free time during a Summer Session can be as varied as you wish to make it.
-Spend your free time in the myriad of opportunities Macedonia offers you.
+- Spend your free time in the myriad of opportunities Macedonia offers you.

 - Interact and socialize with your Host Family members and with your colleagues from your internship program.